henry-bao/henry-bao/README.md

 - 🌱 I’m currently learning Java, JavaScript and TypeScript

-- 👯 I’m apart of Vade Development, and mainly foucsing on the music side of things for Vade bot
+- 👯 I’m apart of Vade Development, and mainly foucsing on the music side of things for Vade bot.
+Occasionally, you could find me commenting on the [EvoBot](https://github.com/eritislami/evobot) repo

 - 💬 Ask me about anything!
 Whether is MongoDB or any other JavaScript and Discord.js related question I will be more than happy to help with!